weesvisje/docs/docs/concepts/syncing-data.md

 ## Syncing Data with Live Queries

 Ditto will only sync data with other peers when it has an active `LiveQuery`.
+With Ditto, syncing a _pull_ mechanism.
+Your app will sync by subscribing to a query, this is what we call a `LiveQuery`.
 A `LiveQuery` is a long-running subscription to a constructed Ditto query.
 Use a query to specify what types of data to sync with other devices.
+[Learn more about how to create queries](./querying)

 To create a `LiveQuery`, simply add `.observe` to a query cursor like so:

 <Tabs
   groupId="programming-language"